 - 1. Understand and demonstrate basic knowledge in software engineering. - 2.
-Identify requirements, analyze and prepare models. - 3.
+Identify requirements, analyse and prepare models. - 3.
 Plan, schedule and track the progress of the projects. - 4.
 Design & develop the software projects. - 5.
 Identify risks; manage the change to assure quality in software projects. - 6.
-Apply testing principles on software projects
+Apply testing principles on software projects and understand the maintenance concepts.